J. M. Gordon: Early years

+1890 – 1910

 In the 1890s, Gordon managed, and acted in, his own touring company, "The Gordon 'At Home' Party".
-It comprised variously four or five performers, playing a series of short pieces including Mock Turtles.
+It comprised variously four or five singers and an accompanist, playing a series of short pieces including Mock Turtles.
 He also ran his own band.
-By the early 1900s, he was working as a freelance conductor and stage director for British amateur operatic societies.
-Among the works he directed were Sullivan's The Emerald Isle, Planquette's Les cloches de Corneville, Cellier's Dorothy and The Mountebanks, and Gilbert's play Sweethearts.
+During the winters in the 1890s and through the first decade of the new century, he worked as a freelance conductor and stage director for British amateur operatic societies.
+Among the works he directed were Sullivan's The Emerald Isle, Planquette's Les cloches de Corneville, Cellier's Dorothy and The Mountebanks, and Gilbert's play Sweethearts, in addition to the Gilbert and Sullivan repertoire.